natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 **Disable Ubuntu Recovery Password**

-After performing the password recovery on Ubuntu, you can probably tell it's a huge security vulernability, in the case that someone physically gets your computer and wants to access everything inside.
+After performing the password recovery on Ubuntu, you can probably tell it's a huge security vulernability, in the case that someone, physically, gets your computer and wants to access everything inside.
 To protect yourself, from this threat, all you have to do is delete one line in your configuration files and change your grub menu password.

 Sources: https://askubuntu.com/questions/321115/how-to-remove-password-recovery-reset